joelbygger/cmake_proj/cmake_proj.md

 All tests located under: [testsOfFramework](testsOfFramework).
 Tests must be started manually, they are not part of CTest since I'm not sure one wants them always executed and I am not sure how to make the test result evaluation reliable (is my assumption of e.g. UBSAN tool always resulting in non-zero return value?).

 The tests will not in any way be exhaustive, they are only intended to make sure that e.g. ASAN is active for some scenario, not that ASAN finds all bugs ASAN can find.

+# About sanitizers

+For proper stack traces with line numbers *SAN_SYMBOLIZER_PATH must be available, the easiest way (in Ubuntu) is to have llvm installed, and not e.g. llvm-7.
+Then you can find 'llvm-symbolizer' instead of 'llvm-symbolizer-7'.

+*SAN can be controlled with additional flags, see e.g. <https://github.com/google/sanitizers/wiki/AddressSanitizerFlags>.

+The list below is by no means complete and only for my convenience.
+Common to ASAN, TSAN and MSAN:

+* strict_string_checks=true:full_address_space=true:decorate_proc_maps=true

+For ASAN:

+* print_stats=true # Print various statistics after printing an error message or if atexit=1.
+* atexit=true # If set, prints ASan exit stats even after program terminates successfully.
+* export ASAN_OPTIONS="halt_on_error=false:detect_invalid_pointer_pairs=2:detect_stack_use_after_return=true:check_initialization_order=true:strict_init_order=true:print_scariness=true:alloc_dealloc_mismatch=true"

 # Notes on the CMake design